 - 1. The student should consult with his/her academic advisor who can assist with the formal appeal.
 To proceed with an appeal, the student must submit a written statement describing the situation to the Chair of the department in which the course is housed.
 The statement must include specific information regarding the dispute, a description of the student's attempt to resolve the dispute with the faculty member, and the desired outcome.
-In the event that the grade dispute is with a Department Chair, the written statement is addressed directly to the Associate Vice President of the Adult Degree Program, as described in Step 3 below.
+In the event that the grade dispute is with a Department Chair, the written statement is addressed directly to the Associate Vice President for the Adult Degree Program (AVP), as described in Step 3 below.
 This step must be taken within 30 days of the conversation with the faculty member noted above. - 2.
-The Department Chair will meet with the student and the faculty member in an effort to clarify and resolve the issue to the mutual satisfaction of both.
+The Department Chair will consult with the student and the faculty member in an effort to clarify and resolve the issue to the mutual satisfaction of both.
 The faculty member may be asked to submit documentation for the assignment of the disputed grade to the Department Chair.
 If the dispute is not resolved to the mutual satisfaction of the student and the faculty member, the Department Chair will issue a decision within two weeks of the meeting(s).
 Appeals arising between May 15th and August 15th may take longer to be addressed. - 3.
-The student or the faculty member may appeal the Department Chair's decision to the Associate Vice President of the Adult Degree Program.
-A formal written appeal must be given to the Associate Vice President within two weeks of the issuance of the Department Chair's decision.
-The Associate Vice President will consult with the Department Chair, who will submit all information collected in the previous steps.
-The Associate Vice President may make a judgment at that point or request additional meetings with the student, faculty member and the Department Chair in order to further clarify and seek a mutually agreeable solution.
-Within two weeks of receiving the formal appeal, the Associate Vice President will communicate a decision to the student, the faculty member and the Department Chair. - 4.
-Either the student or the faculty member may appeal the Associate Vice President's decision.
+The student or the faculty member may appeal the Department Chair's decision to the AVP.
+A formal written appeal must be given to the AVP within two weeks of the issuance of the Department Chair's decision.
+The AVP will consult with the Department Chair, who will submit all information collected in the previous steps.
+The AVP may make a judgment at that point or request additional consultations with the student, faculty member and the Department Chair in order to further clarify and seek a mutually agreeable solution.
+Within two weeks of receiving the formal appeal, the AVP will communicate a decision to the student, the faculty member and the Department Chair. - 4.
+Either the student or the faculty member may appeal the AVP's decision.
 Further appeal goes to the Academic Policies Committee of the college.
-The committee will review all of the material collected in each step, as well as the decisions rendered by the Department Chair and the Associate Vice President.
+The committee will review all of the material collected in each step, as well as the decisions rendered by the Department

+Chair and the AVP.
 The committee will hold a hearing on the appeal in which parties to the dispute will be granted an opportunity to present their cases and answer questions from the committee.
 After deliberation, the committee will render a decision within two weeks.
 The decision of the committee is final.
 No further appeal is available.
-The committee's decision will be conveyed in writing to the student, the faculty member, the Department Chair, and the Associate Vice President of the Adult Degree Program.
+The committee's decision will be conveyed in writing to the student, the faculty member, the Department Chair, and the AVP.
 Copies of the decision will also be on file in the Office of Academic Affairs and in the student's official academic record.